Interactive Cosmic Ray Removal in Single and Multiple Equivalent Exposures#

 ../../_images/single_6a_lacosmic.png

-After closing the previous window, the cosmic-ray–cleaned image is displayed.
+After closing this window, the cosmic-ray-cleaned image is displayed.

 ../../_images/single_7a_lacosmic.png